 List the activities that bring you greatest contentment and joy.
 These might include time spent with friends and family or in nature, participating in the arts, sports, dancing, or volunteering… Schedule these as regularly as you can.
 Make immediate and long-term plans to support and reinforce your abundant life, inside and out.

-Join the Mindful Daily team this month as we dig down deep and explore themes such as conscious consuming and investing in what you care about.
+Access our eM Life series on finance stress.
+Learn how to dig down deep and explore themes such as conscious consuming and investing in what you care about.
 Empowered with good tips and practices, you’ll redefine what living from enough is, and feel more control, positivity and ease in our relationship with our finances.